A few questions of the frequently-asked variety…

 Is this your primary source of income?

 This isn’t even a tertiary or quaternary source.
-We are very grateful to the few who have donated to the site, as it greatly helps keeping the server bills paid.
-But the website itself is typically an expense.
-We do it because we enjoy it, and make time for it once a week outside our very busy schedules and full-time jobs.
+We are very grateful to the few who have donated to the site, as it greatly helps keeping the server bills paid, but the website itself is typically an expense.
+We do it because we enjoy it, and make time for it once a month outside our very busy schedules and full-time jobs.
 (Increasingly becoming “over-time” jobs)

 For this reason you will see intermissions or vacation posts as other priorities have taken away time we’d otherwise dedicate to the comic, or we’ve simply needed some time to ourselves to maintain our sanity.

 Usually when invited.
 We’ve been guests of Katsucon for several years, and were guests at Fur The More 2017-2018.

 No, but she’s working on getting prints set up, and the book collection is online at our store!